-In this work we extend the findings of \citetalias{Queiroz2021}, by complementing the bulge sample with stars from the {\it Gaia} DR3 Radial Velocity Spectrograph (RVS; \citealt{gaiadr3_survey_properties}).
-Thanks to the analysis by \citet{rvs_cnn_2023} using a hybrid convolutional neural network, precise atmospheric parameters and chemical abundances were obtained even for low signal-to-noise spectra.
+In this work, we extend the findings of \citetalias{Queiroz2021}, by complementing the bulge sample with stars from the {\it Gaia} data release 3 (DR3) Radial Velocity Spectrograph (RVS; \citealt{gaiadr3_survey_properties}).
+Thanks to the analysis by \citet{rvs_cnn_2023}, who used a hybrid convolutional neural network ({\tt hybrid-CNN}), precise atmospheric parameters and chemical abundances were obtained even for low signal-to-noise spectra.
 This has significantly expanded the number of stars with high-quality stellar parameters.
 This advancement has enabled the construction of statistically robust and chemically precise samples, particularly within the 1–2 kpc volume around the Sun.
-Crucially, it allows the derivation of accurate stellar ages, which has opened new windows into the temporal dimension of Galactic structure studies.
+Crucially, it has allowed the derivation of accurate stellar ages, which has opened new windows into the temporal dimension of Galactic structure studies.
 For instance, \citet{Nepal2024_bar} used this enhanced dataset to study super-metal-rich (SMR) stars, showing that a recent star formation burst around 3–4 Gyr ago could be associated with bar-driven dynamics.
-Furthermore, the same data reveal a surprising population of stars on thin-disc-like orbits with ages exceeding 12 Gyr (which might be the local counterpart of the large discs now observed at high redshift quoted above).
+Furthermore, the same data reveal a surprising population of stars on thin disc-like orbits with ages exceeding 12 Gyr (appearing to be the local counterpart of the large discs now observed at the high redshifts quoted above).